-6.2.6.13 Tool details
+6.2.9 Tool details

-Controls display the current tool, the offsets for its length and diameter and, on systems with a Digities input, allow it to be automatically zero to the Z plane.
+In the Tool Details group, figure 6.9, controls display the current tool, the offsets for its length and diameter and, on systems with a Digities input, allow it to be automatically zero to the Z plane.

-Unless tool change requests are being ignored (Config>Logic), on encountering an M6 Mach2 will move to Safe Z and stop, flashing the Change Req LED.
+Unless tool change requests are being ignored (Config>Logic), on encountering an M6 Mach3 will move to Safe Z and stop, flashing the Tool Change LED.
 You continue (after changing the tool) by clicking Cycle Start.